mziccard/node-timsort/README.md

 -  *inlining* is surely playing an active role in `timsort` module's good performance
 -  A more accurate comparison of the algorithms would require implementing `array.sort` in pure javascript and counting element comparisons
--  `array.sort` will probably still be faster at lexicographically sorting arrays of numbers.
-In this case, the `timsort` module inefficiently converts values to strings inside the compare function and then compares the strings.
-`array.sort`, instead, uses a smarter and faster lexicographic comparison of numbers (will try to do something similar soon).

 ## Stability